Reusse: Josh Donaldson fiasco over, Twins’ Derek Falvey now needs rally to save reputation, season

 The Yankees then executed a three-game sweep in a playoff first-rounder, leaving the traditional sour sendoff to a successful regular season for our home club.

-The 2019 record was 101-61, fourth-best in the big leagues, and one win fewer than the 1965 Twins as American League champions.
+The 2019 record was 101-61, fourth best in the big leagues, and one win fewer than the 1965 American League champion Twins.

 Derek Falvey was the CEO for baseball and Thad Levine was his general manager.
 Three Novembers later, if so inclined, they could have paraphrased Stuart Smalley and said:

 The home run bonanza did come with a robust 1,334 strikeouts.
-Thus, logic dictated the last place for the Twins to invest would be in another power hitter.
+Thus, logic dictated the last thing the Twins needed to invest in would be in another power hitter.

-Kyle Gibson departed for Texas in late November 2019 on a three-year, $28 million contract, increasing the need for an expensive starting pitcher over a slugger.
+Kyle Gibson departed for Texas in late November 2019 on a three-year, $28 million contract, increasing the need for a quality starting pitcher over a slugger.

 And then in January, reports surfaced the Twins were about to sign the slugger: Josh Donaldson, then a 34-year-old third baseman.